MShikalgar/FeeReport/README.md

 # FeeReport
-### The project provides a UI to Create , Read, Update and Delete the data regarding the Fee of students in any institution.
+### The project provides an UI to Create , Read, Update and Delete the data regarding the Fee of students in any institution.